A semi-parametric approach for estimating consumer valuation distributions using second price auctions: Methodology for learning the consumer valuation distribution

 Ideally, one would like to obtain estimates of $\lambda$ and $F$ by maximizing the function $Lik(\lambda, F)$.
 However, this likelihood function is intractable for direct maximization.
 A natural direction to proceed is to use the alternative maximization approach, which produces a sequence of iterates by alternatively maximizing $Lik$ with respect to $F$ given the current value of $\lambda$ and then maximizing $Lik$ with respect to $\lambda$ given the current value of $F$.
-However, we found that such an approach can suffer from instability issues, which is not very surprising given the highly complicated and non-convex setting.
-Hence, we pursue and develop a slightly different approach which consists of two major steps: \begin{itemize} \item Directly obtain an estimator $\hat{\lambda}$ of $\lambda$ using generalized method of moments. \item Obtain an estimate of $F$ by maximizing the profile log-likelihood $Lik(\hat{\lambda}, F)$. \end{itemize}

-Both of the steps above, especially the maximization with respect to $F$, require intricate analysis, and we careful describe the details in Sections \ref{subsec:consistent_estimator_lambda} and \ref{subsec:new:notation} below.
-This approach is computationally much less expensive than alternative maximization of $\lambda$ and $F$, and as our extensive simulations in Section \ref{sec:Simulation_study} show, also provides stable and accurate estimates.
+Especially the maximization with respect to $F$ (given $\lambda$) requires intricate analysis and careful reparametrization, and we describe the details in Sections \ref{subsec:new:notation} and \ref{subsec:constraint.free.reparametrization} below.